MSDLLCpapers/obsidian/docs/wiki/2_Analysis_and_Visualization.md

 #### The Overall Optimization Performance Metrics

-To monitor the progress of SMBO workflow, we need to define a scalar evaluation metric to summarize performance over all the $N$ data points.
+To monitor the progress of APO workflow, we need to define a scalar evaluation metric to summarize performance over all the $N$ data points.

 * Single-objective optimization: The optimal value (either max or min, depends on target specification) of measured experimental outcome.